How To Make Well Water Drinkable And Keep It Safe To Drink

 Water Softeners

-A water softener is also a sort of a device used to reduce the hardness or the amount of the minerals of the water.
-Usually, sodium or potassium ions replace the calcium and the magnesium ion in the water.
+A water softener is also a device used to reduce the hardness or the amount of minerals in the water.
+Usually, sodium or potassium ions replace the calcium and magnesium ions in the water.
 Those are perceived to create the hardness of the water.

 A Distillation System

-Distillation is a process where water with impurity undergoes boiling.
+Distillation is a process where water with impurities undergoes boiling.
 The steam is then collected and then condensed in a separate container.
 This process will remove and then leave a lot of solid contaminants behind.
-There are various ways to distilling the well water.
+There are various ways to distill the well water.
 Here are some of them:

-1. You can make a DIY design by yourself.
-This can be achieved through the use of small rocks, sand, charcoal, and cloth.
-Use a cone-shaped object and put some charcoal on it.
+1. You can design DIY using small rocks, sand, charcoal, and cloth.
+First, use a cone-shaped object and add some charcoal to it.
 Then, create a filter by filling the cone alternately with sand and small rocks.

 2. You can boil the well water for 5 minutes.
 With this, all the bacteria inside it will be eliminated.
 However, boiling will not be able to remove the solids and other materials inside the well water.

-3. The use of chlorine drops or iodine tablets can effectively kill the bacteria in the well water.
-However, it can cause an undesirable taste.
+3. Chlorine drops or iodine tablets can effectively kill the bacteria in well water.
+However, they can also cause an undesirable taste.

 Disinfection

 Disinfection could either be a physical or a chemical process.
 This is where the pathogenic microorganisms become killed or deactivated.
-This is the process used by a lot of cities to clean their water supplies.
+This is the process used by many cities to clean their water supplies.

 Water Chlorination

 Water chlorination is one of the many methods of disinfecting water.
-It deactivates the microorganisms by destroying their cell membrane.
-As soon as the cell membrane is weakened, chlorine can enter the cell.
-After that, it can disrupt respiration plus DNA activity.
+It deactivates microorganisms by destroying their cell membranes.
+When the cell membrane is weakened, chlorine can enter the cell, disrupting respiration and DNA activity.

 Chlorination can be done at any moment.
 Each point of chlorine can control a different area of concern.
-It can offer a complete treatment as soon as the water enters the facility and leaves.
+It can offer a complete treatment when the water enters and leaves the facility.

 Moreover, chlorine has many purposes apart from disinfection.
 It can provide a residual that can avoid the growth of pathogens in the tanks.
 Berkey Water Filters can be your best option for treating well water.
 It can remove the most common contaminants from water better than any other gravity filter.

-Chlorination is one process of disinfecting or treating the plumbing and well system with the use of chlorine.
+Chlorination is one process of disinfecting or treating the plumbing and well system with chlorine.
 This can eliminate or kill different kinds of bacteria.

-It can kill the coliform bacteria, which indicates the presence of nuisance microorganisms in the water.
-When you disinfect a well, it will get rid of other water quality issues like nitrate contamination.
+Disinfecting a well can kill coliform bacteria, which indicates the presence of nuisance microorganisms in the water.
+It can also eliminate other water quality issues, such as nitrate contamination.

-The issues that you have can be related to well construction, location, or maintenance.
-You have to identify the cause of this problem before you proceed.
+Your issues can relate to well construction, location, or maintenance.
+Before proceeding, you must identify the cause of the problem.

-Sometimes, the source of contamination is not clear.
-Some wells are hard to disinfect.
-These are the wells impacted by the flood, artesian wells, and wells situated near the pit.
-It is best to hire a licensed professional plumber or driller to do the work in these instances.
+Sometimes, the source of contamination is unclear, and some wells are difficult to disinfect.
+These include those impacted by the flood, artesian wells and wells situated near the pit.
+In these instances, it is best to hire a licensed professional plumber or driller to do the work.

 Full Chlorination

-The full chlorination method can kill the bacteria that may be present in well water and aquifer.
-This is the standard method for the well drillers.
-They use this for persistent contamination of bacteria.
-Moreover, this method is used for waters that are affected by the flood.
+The full chlorination method can kill bacteria that may be present in well water and aquifers.
+It is the standard method for well drillers to deal with persistent bacteria contamination.
+Moreover, it is used for waters affected by floods.

-Indeed, the complete chlorination technique is often done by professionals.
-However, you can also do it by yourself.
-Just gather the necessary equipment and follow the steps included in this article.
+Indeed, professionals often use the complete chlorination technique.
+However, you can also do it yourself.
+Gather the necessary equipment and follow the steps in this article.

 Consider disinfecting the well if the following signs occur: